Planning a visit to Rome’s Colosseum in 2026?

 Should I buy Colosseum tickets in advance?

 Yes.
-Buying in advance is the safest way to get the date and time you want, especially during spring, summer, weekends, and holidays.
+Buying in advance is the safest way to get the date and time you want, especially during spring, summer, weekends, holidays, and school-break periods.
+Same-day availability can change quickly, so fixed travelers should not treat entrance tickets as the main plan.

 Read why advance booking matters.